Zee-OPS/OPS_Scripts/README.md

 # OPS_Scripts
-Repo for OPS related scripts
+Repo for OPS related scripts.
+No warranty is offered for usage of these scripts.